 While an accident victim might believe that it will save money not to hire an attorney, it might actually result in a much lower settlement.
 Negotiating a settlement without an attorney usually means leaving money on the table because of the following factors:

 RULE 1.5 FEES - State Bar of Georgia — In the State Bar of Georgia Handbook, Rule 1.5 on fees falls under Part IV of the Ethics & Discipline section, Chapter 1 relating to Georgia Rules of Professional Conduct and Enforcement Thereof.
 The rules regarding fees here are identical to those established by the American Bar Association (ABA).104 Marietta Street NW

 When You Need a Lawyer — This section of the ABA website answers a few of the most frequently asked questions about contingent fees.
 Some of the topics addressed include methods of settlement, reduction of legal costs, and popular billing methods.

 If you sustained serious injuries or your loved one was killed as the result of another party’s negligence, do not let the possible cost of having legal representation prevent you from seeking a qualified attorney for your case.
 Atlanta attorney ReShea Balams represents her clients on a contingency fee basis, so you pay absolutely nothing for her services unless she gets you a financial award.

-Balams Law Group serves multiple communities in the greater Atlanta area, including locations in Fulton County, DeKalb County, Cobb County, Gwinnett County, and Clayton County.
+The Balams Firm serves multiple communities in the greater Atlanta area, including locations in Fulton County, DeKalb County, Cobb County, Gwinnett County, and Clayton County.

 Call (404) 445-2005 right now to take advantage of a completely free initial consultation that will allow our firm to review your case, discuss your options, and answer all of your legal questions.